Wuthering Waves Lucy Team Comps

 Decide the role slot Lucy must fill for your account before chasing idealized partner lists.

-Why should Lucy team comps stay in the banner cluster?
+Why should Lucy team comps stay near the banner pages?

 Character phase source: https://www.dearplayers.com/en-MY/updates/wuthering-waves/2060330327235518818